-Pretzel Chips – I do not love that these pretzel crisps are made with white flour but at least it is non-GMO and not a sugary snack for school.
+Pretzel Chips – I do not love that these pretzel crisps are made with white flour but at least they are non-GMO and not a sugary snack for school.
 It is very hard to find whole grain organic crackers in Canada.
 In the US, selection is way better.
 It is what it is.

 Non-GMO popcorn is good for school snacks too – not a sugar plus the peanut and nut free policy makes school snacks nearly impossible to be non-junk.